| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 Underground, which included the Theydon Bois service.

-HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL ORDER,
+THE PAST MONTH IN THEYDON BOIS NOVEMBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL ORDER,

 WHICH TOOK PLACE IN THE VILLAGE OF THEYDON BOIS DURING NOVEMBER 2003 AND

 WERE RECORDED BY TREVOR ROBERTS THE LOCAL HISTORY RECORDER FOR THE VILLAGE.
+Although November 5th was still some days away, the first weekend

 of the month saw the night sky alight with firework displays and the atmosphere

 reverberating with loud detonations.
-Each year the fireworks season
+Each year the “fireworks season”

 seemed to widen further resulting in many complaints both locally and